prabhagar/ecommerce-playwright-teststore/README.md

 If the team is developer-heavy, Cucumber’s readability benefits are mostly irrelevant.

 Playwright alone provides readable test reports and debug information, making Cucumber unnecessary.

+---

+To integrate Cucumber with this Playwright tests, we can acheieve it using below steps

+This command installs:

 1. Install Dependencies